southern-cross-ai/CentralisedData/README.md

 ## Conclusion

 This script helps you easily convert text files with place reviews into a more manageable JSON format.
-Customize the script further to meet your specific needs.
-Happy coding!

 ## License